For Over 25 Year, Our Experienced Philadelphia Sexual Harassment Lawyers Have Worked to Battle Sex Discrimination and Harassment in the Workplace.

 - A sexually explicit joke can be sexual harassment

 - Sexual harassment can occur at any time, even when there is a relationship between two people in a work environment

 - Sexual harassment can come from anyone in the workplace, regardless of whether they are your boss or supervisor

-- Sexual harassment can include gender-based terms that you may find offensive, such as “Honey,” “Sweetheart,” “Babe,” “Hun,” “Darling,” or any other work of a similar nature
+- Sexual harassment can include gender-based terms that you may find offensive.
+These terms may consist of “Honey,” “Sweetheart,” “Babe,” “Hun,” “Darling,” or any other word of a similar nature

-- A comment or action can be unwelcomed even if a person consents because he or she may feel that he or she will have to “go along to get along”
+- A comment or action can be unwelcome, even if a person consents.
+He or she may “go along to get along.”